-- 1 What is the countryside like in Greece?
-The countryside in Greece has - 2 How did the Greeks make a living?
-To make a living, the Greeks - 3 What did the Greeks grow on the small fertile patches?
-On the small fertile patches, - 4 What did the Greeks do when there was not enough food?
-When there was not enough food, the Greeks
+What is the countryside like in Greece?
+The countryside in Greece has many high mountains, rocky ground and islands.

+- 2 How did the Greeks make a living?
+To make a living, the Greeks herded sheep and goats on the rocky hillsides. - 3 What did the Greeks grow on the small fertile patches?
+On the small fertile patches, the Greeks grew grain, olives and figs. - What did the Greeks do when there was not enough food?
+When there was not enough food, the Greeks had to buy food from other places.